ariadne-cps/ariadne/README.md

 Ariadne is a tool for reachability analysis and model checking of hybrid systems.
 Additionally, it is a framework for rigorous computation featuring arithmetic, linear algebra, calculus, geometry, algebraic and differential equations, and optimization solvers.

-### Installation ###
+## Installation ##

-The installation instructions are presented for Debian Linux systems (using Aptitude) and macOS systems (using Homebrew).
+The installation instructions are presented for Ubuntu Linux systems and derivatives (using Aptitude) and macOS systems (using Homebrew).
 However, openSUSE and Fedora are known to be working when using their own package managers.
 Windows installations are not supported yet.

-Official packages are available for Debian and macOS, but if your architecture or particular setup necessarily requires compilation from sources, instructions are provided.
+Official packages are available for Ubuntu derivatives and macOS, but if your architecture or particular setup necessarily requires compilation from sources, instructions are provided.
 The build system used is CMake.
 The library is tested for compilation using gcc (minimum required: 10.2) and clang (minimum required: 11.0 or AppleClang 12).

-#### Getting the library
+### Official packages

-Ariadne has some required/optional dependencies.
-Supplied packages simply require all the non-build dependencies: MPFR, Cairo and Python 3.
+Supplied packages are published using the official Launchpad platform for Ubuntu, and a custom Homebrew tap repository for macOS.
+Packages simply require all the dependencies, namely: MPFR, Cairo and Python 3.

-If Ariadne is compiled from sources, then the only required library dependency is MPFR.
-To enable the graphical output you will require Cairo in order to save into png files.
-Finally, the Python bindings require the Python headers (version 3 is only supported, since version 2 is discontinued).
-In particular for Python, there is an internal Git submodule dependency on the header-only [pybind11](https://github.com/pybind/pybind11) library.
-Therefore in order to build the Python interface, Git must be installed even if Ariadne has been downloaded as an archive.
-Download of the dependency is automatic though.

-Finally, if you want to build the documentation, you need Doxygen and a working Latex distribution (including the Math packages).

-Please note that adding new dependencies after preparing the build environment requires to re-run the CMake command.

-Specific instructions for Ubuntu and macOS follow, starting from installation from pre-compiled packages.

-##### Ubuntu
+#### Ubuntu

-In order to install the Aptitude package, first you need to import the GPG key and add the ppa repository to the ppa list, then update the contents of the ppas.
-To do that we need to install the `curl` package.
-Then:
+In order to install the Aptitude package, first you need to import the ppa repository to the ppa list:

 ```
-curl -s --compressed "https://www.ariadne-cps.org/ppa/KEY.gpg" | sudo apt-key add -
- sudo curl -s --compressed -o /etc/apt/sources.list.d/ariadne.list "https://www.ariadne-cps.org/ppa/ariadne.list"
- sudo apt-get update
+sudo add-apt-repository ppa:ariadne-cps/ariadne
 ```

-Finally you can install Ariadne (along with any missing dependencies):
+Then you can install Ariadne (along with any missing dependencies):

 ```
 sudo apt-get install ariadne